wp-cli/wp-cli/CONTRIBUTING.md

 The functional test files are in the `features/` directory.

-Before running the functional tests, you'll need a MySQL user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.
+Before running the functional tests, you'll need a MySQL (or MariaDB) user called `wp_cli_test` with the password `password1` that has full privileges on the MySQL database `wp_cli_test`.
 Running the following as root in MySQL should do the trick:

 ```sql
 GRANT ALL PRIVILEGES ON wp_cli_test.* TO "wp_cli_test"@"localhost" IDENTIFIED BY "password1";